convexalpha/AgriAI/README.md

 # AgriAI
-An end-to-end web application developed to assist farmers in administering their crop quality, control and foresee selling expense.
+An end-to-end web application developed to assist farmers in administering their crop quality, control and foresee selling price.